 The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The APA designates this journal-based CME activity for a maximum of 1 AMA PRA Category 1 Credit™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Title: Association Between Smoking Behavior and Cognitive Functioning in Patients With Psychosis, Siblings, and Healthy Control Subjects: Results From a Prospective 6-Year Follow-Up Study